Wall Street wipeout: Stocks slammed on interest rate fears

 Higher oil and gas prices have been contributing to the uncertainties weighing on investors as they try to assess how inflation will ultimately impact businesses, consumer activity and overall economic growth.

 The latest corporate earnings reports are also being closely watched by investors trying to get a better picture of inflation's impact on the economy.
-Cereal maker Kellogg rose 4% after reporting encouraging financial results.
-Etsy stumbled 17% after giving a weak forecast.
+Cereal maker Kellogg rose 4 per cent after reporting encouraging financial results.
+Etsy stumbled 17 per cent after giving a weak forecast.

-Twitter rose 3.2% after Tesla CEO Elon Musk said he had secured more backing for his bid to take over the company.
+Twitter rose 3.2 per cent after Tesla CEO Elon Musk said he had secured more backing for his bid to take over the company.

 Technology companies had some of the biggest losses and weighed down the broader market, in a reversal from the solid gains they made a day earlier.
-Internet retail giant Amazon slumped 7% and Google's parent company fell 4.6%.
+Internet retail giant Amazon slumped 7 per cent and Google's parent company fell 4.6 per cent.

 Homebuilders fell broadly as average long-term home loan rates climbed.
 D.R.
-Horton slid 5.5%.
+Horton slid 5.5 per cent.

-The average rate on a 30-year fixed-rate mortgage rose to 5.27% this week, its highest level since 2009, according to mortgage buyer Freddie Mac.
-A year ago, it averaged 2.96%.
+The average rate on a 30-year fixed-rate mortgage rose to 5.27 per cent this week, its highest level since 2009, according to mortgage buyer Freddie Mac.
+A year ago, it averaged 2.96 per cent.
 Mortgage rates tend to follow moves in the 10-year Treasury yield.
 The sharp increase in mortgage rates has strained affordability for homebuyers after years of sharply rising prices.